 - Each week I send out a newsletter to subscribers of our hands on activities, sharing what we did that week, passing along a couple of activities that I found elsewhere that I loved, and giving you updates of what’s going on here at home and in my little blog world.

 I love the mix of learning and moving!
-I think it keep the kids so engaged.” – a comment from Jill @ A Mom with a Lesson Plan on Learning Upper and Lowercase Letters on the Sidewalk.
+I think it keep the kids so engaged.” – Jill of A Mom with a Lesson Plan on Learning Upper and Lowercase Letters on the Sidewalk.